Relative, local and global dimension in complex networks: Discussion

-In this paper we have introduced a new framework to define intrinsic notions of dimensions not only on graphs, but on any spaces where a diffusion process can be defined, or even more generally, where a dynamical process from which we can infer the Euclidean dimension can be defined.
-We have shown the relevance of this approach to examine real world systems such as protein dynamics or epidemic spreading by exploiting the underlying graph structure, but many other applications are within the scope of these three measures, through detailed studies with the relative dimension, probing local dimensions at various scales, or characterising entire graphs with the global dimension.
+In this paper we have introduced a new framework to define notions of dimensions not only on graphs, but on any space where a dynamical process (from which the Euclidean dimension can be inferred) can be defined.
+Our measure of dimension is defined using consensus dynamics on graphs, which is most similar to Euclidean diffusion, and naturally links with the dimension in the d-dimension diffusion equation.
+In this sense, our measure is intrinsically defined through the diffusive process taking place on a discrete system and recovers the intuitive definition of dimension as the system loses its discreteness.
+In doing so, we are also able to give a geometric meaning (through the notion of dimension) to the effect of boundaries and density inhomogeneities.
+We have shown the relevance of this approach to examine real world systems such as protein dynamics, neuronal or social networks, ocean currents or epidemic spreading by examining the underlying graph structure.